ISnDead/Integration-Suricata-nDPI/rules/ndpi/PROCESS.md

 ## Direction
 The directional arrow indicates which way the signature will be evaluated.
 In most signatures an arrow to the right (->) is used.
 This means that only packets with the same direction can match.
 There is also the double arrow (=>), which respects the directionality as ->, but allows matching on bidirectional transactions, used with keywords matching each direction.
 Finally, it is also possible to have a rule match either directions (<>):
 ## Rule options
+The rest of the rule consists of options.
+These are enclosed by parenthesis and separated by semicolons.
+Some options have settings (such as msg), which are specified by the keyword of the option, followed by a colon, followed by the settings.
+Others have no settings; they are simply the keyword (such as nocase).

+Rule options have a specific ordering and changing their order would change the meaning of the rule.